lazyatom/interblah.net/soups/blog/harmonia-beta.snip.markdown

 [![Harmonia, as of 2012-11-06](/images/harmonia-beta.png "Harmonia Beta")][Harmonia]

 We're starting to invite beta-testers now.
-If you're interested and willing to give us some feedback, [we'd love for you to sign up!][Harmonia].
-You can also follow <a href="https://twitter.com/harmonia">@harmonia</a> and <a href="https://twitter.com/freerange">@freerange</a> for news and updates and all that jazz.
+If you're interested and willing to give us some feedback, [we'd love for you to sign up!][Harmonia] You can also follow <a href="https://twitter.com/harmonia">@harmonia</a> and <a href="https://twitter.com/freerange">@freerange</a> for news and updates and all that jazz.

 Hopefully I'll start blogging about other, non-conference things from now, eh?
 Splendid.